 Best Photo Printers for iPhone iMore 2021

 We snap a bunch of photos with our iPhones every day.
 Sometimes, we actually want to print those memories out on, you know, paper.
 There are plenty of photo printers out there that let us connect wirelessly with our iPhone to print photos to slap them into a photo album or just on the fridge.
-We think the Kodak Step is one of the best photo printers for iPhone for most people.
+We think the new Fujifilm Instax Mini Link Special Edition is one of the best photo printers for iPhone for most people.
 Read on to find out why.

 - Best for all ages: The Kodak Smile